Galapagos Islands Wildlife Discovery

 Day 7: Otavalo & Quito.
 This morning, after breakfast, set out on the Panamerican Highway to Otavalo in the Imbabura province.
 After driving through dramatic Andean scenery, arrive at the famous Indian fair and the textile market of Otavalo, undoubtedly one of the best in all of Latin America.
 The beauty of Otavalo lies in its people, the Otavaleño Indians.
 Unlike other indigenous groups who have given up their traditional dress for modern jeans and t-shirts, Otavaleños are true to their ancestral cultural heritage, and are still easily identified by their distinctive dress.
 Women wear intricately embroidered blouses and a wealth of beaded necklaces, while men have long, braided hair and wear calf-length white trousers, ponchos and sandals.
 Stroll by their many stalls filled with ponchos, scarves, blankets, hats, handbags and more, and observe as the Otavaleños barter in silence.
 After exploring the market, proceed to the nearby Indian village of Cotacachi, where local artisans craft fine leatherworks and learn about their culture and everyday life.
 Next, visit the picturesque crater lake of Cuicocha, located about 10 miles northwest of Otavalo.
 Later this afternoon, return to Quito.
 Breakfast provided.

 Day 8: Depart Quito.
 Quito is arguably among the loveliest of South American cities.
 It enjoys a spectacular setting surrounded by mountains and several snow-capped volcanoes, including the still active Mt.
 Pichincha.
-After breakfast and the morning at leisure, check out of the hotel then enjoy a panoramic city tour of Quito.
-See the Government Palace that was built in the 17th century for the Real Audiencia de Quito, and the Church of San Francisco, the first church built in Quito in 1536, but not finished until 1605.
-The church is an exact copy of the Escorial palace of Madrid, for this reason it is called the Escorial of the Andes.
-Continue to a local restaurant for dinner.
-Afterwards, bid adios to Ecuador and the Galapagos as you transfer to the Mariscal Sucre International Airport for your return flight departing shortly after midnight.
-Breakfast & dinner provided.
+After breakfast, enjoy a panoramic city tour of Quito.
+See the Government Palace that was built in the 17th century for the Real Audiencia de Quito, and the Monastery of San Francisco, the first church built in Quito in 1536, but not finished until 1605.
+The church is largest colonial building constructed in Latin America and reminiscent of Escorial palace of Madrid, for this reason it is called the Escorial of the Andes.
+Enjoy lunch at a local restaurant.
+Later this evening, bid adios to Ecuador and the Galapagos as you transfer to the Mariscal Sucre International Airport for your overnight return flight.
+(Depending on your final flight schedule, you may overnight Day 8 at an airport hotel and return Day 9.)
+Breakfast & lunch provided.

 Day 9: Arrive USA.
-Your exciting Galapagos adventure ends today as you touch down in Miami.
+Your exciting Galapagos adventure ends today as you touch down in the USA.